Your rights as a tenant

 In most cases, tenants of private landlords have less legal protection, and it can be harder to stop eviction.

 Working out your tenancy type and what rights you and landlord have can be complicated.
-If you need help with this, contact one of the specialist housing advice agencies below.
+If you need help with this, you should seek advice from a specialist housing advice agency.

 Most landlords will give you a written tenancy agreement.
 Even if you don’t have a tenancy agreement, you still have rights as a tenant and in most cases your landlord can’t evict you without a court’s permission.